omnicolor/foodie/README.md

 <h1 align="center">omnicolor/foodie</h1>
 <p align="center">What food truck are we enjoying today?</p>

 **omnicolor/foodie** is a Laravel app that stores food truck data and integrates it into a Slack bot to allow randomly choosing a nearby food truck for your team to try.
+Though the data source we use includes push carts, those are not included.
+We've all seen too many movies of high-speed chases sending a push cart flying: they're just not safe.

 ## Installation
 After cloning the repository, install the [Composer](https://getcomposer.org) dependencies: